sana-datapro/projects/Forecasting Renewable Energy Consumption in the US/README.md

 Python

 ## Key Insights
+- The use of energy fuels carries significant environmental, health, economic, and political consequences.
+These challenges highlight the need to transition toward cleaner and more sustainable energy sources such as wind, solar, biomass, and biodiesel.
+However, it is equally important to anticipate future energy demands to ensure effective energy planning and optimal resource allocation.

 - The most significant energy-consuming sectors are industrial, electric power, and transportation.
 - The predominant sources of energy are biomass energy and conventional hydroelectric power, which have been consistently consumed over the years.
 - Biomass energy has seen a particularly significant increase compared to the other source.
 Other renewable energy sources, such as biodiesel, renewable diesel fuel, wind energy and solar energy were moderately consumed in the past but have experienced substantial growth since 2000.
-This shift is promising for economic, environmental, and health-related reasons.
 - SARIMA model is performing extremely well — with near-perfect accuracy (MAPE 0.2%).
 It’s a very solid model.

 - Predicting renewable energy consumption helps plan future energy needs, optimize resource allocation, and support sustainability goals by ensuring a reliable and balanced energy supply.